Greetings from John Ledger and Gauteng Solar Solutions!

-Having lost his only supply of reliable, freeze resistant, Van Leer direct solar water heaters, Willi then set about designing his own system that would work equally effectively in this very tough environment.
-His design challenge: how to build an efficient, durable, practical and aesthetically acceptable solar water heater that would operate at the extremes of very high solar radiation at high altitude, coupled with extremely high temperatures in summer, and freezing winter temperatures with ice and snow in winter?
+Having lost his only supply of reliable, freeze resistant, Van Leer direct solar geysers, Willi then set about designing his own system that would work equally effectively in this very tough environment.
+His design challenge: how to build an efficient, durable, practical and aesthetically acceptable solar geyser that would operate at the extremes of very high solar radiation at high altitude, coupled with extremely high temperatures in summer, and freezing winter temperatures with ice and snow in winter?
 Add to that Willi’s philosophy that:

 • the system had to be built by hand by unskilled but trained workers, to create jobs for poor people in an impoverished part of South Africa

 • the factory must use hand-operated bending, pressing and cutting machinery to minimize the risk of injury to the workers

 • the solar geyser could be installed by any DIY enthusiast or competent handyman, and be easily repaired using ordinary tools